Our complaints policy

 - Postal address – Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ.

-Alternative complaints resolution bodies also exist and are competent to deal with complaints about legal services, should both you and our firm agree to use such a scheme at the end of our internal complaints process.
+7. Alternative complaints resolution bodies also exist and are competent to deal with complaints about legal services, should both you and our firm agree to use such a scheme at the end of our internal complaints process.
 They provide Alternative Dispute Resolution (ADR) services.
-Small Claims Mediation is one such body, details of which can be found at www.small-claims-mediation.co.uk ; and another is Ombudsman Services, details of which can be found at www.ombudsman-services.org .
+We do not agree to use, and have chosen not to adopt, an ADR process.
+We believe that the Legal Ombudsman Scheme is the most suitable for resolution of legal complaints.